openlawteam/tribute-contracts/website/docs/tutorial/extensions/HowToCreateAnExtension.md

   });

   /**
-   * Before each test funtion we take a chain snapshot, which
+   * Before each test function we take a chain snapshot, which
    * contains the fresh DAO configurations with zero
    * modifications.
    */